Are Women's Alpine Ski World Cup Preview

 Nowadays, Åre, a small and rural town located in the Jämtland region, amid the Swedish mountains, and with 1400 inhabitants, welcomes around 800 000 visitors yearly.
 Around 11,000 of Jämtland’s 126,000 inhabitants live in Åre Municipality.
 The county is about the same size as Switzerland (which has eight million inhabitants).

-Last season Federica Brignone won a thrilling Giant Slalom in Åre.
-After finishing in third place in the first run, she mastered the second run setting the best time to win her fifth race of the season, the third one in Giant Slalom.
+In 2024, Federica Brignone won a thrilling Giant Slalom in Åre.
+After finishing in third place in the first run, she mastered the second run, setting the best time to win her fifth race of the season, the third one in Giant Slalom.
 The Italian skier finished with a lead of 0.33 seconds over Sara Hector.
 Lara Gut-Behrami rounded out the podium 0.40 seconds behind Brignone.

 44 days after she was injured in Italy, Mikaela Shiffrin seamlessly continued her previous Slalom performances.
-The 28-year-old American went into the decision with a narrow lead of 0.02 seconds over the Swiss Michelle Gisin.
+The US skier went into the decision with a narrow lead of 0.02 seconds over the Swiss Michelle Gisin.
 Croatian Zrinka Ljutic is also just 0.11 seconds behind in third place.

-In the second run, in a technical and turny course setting, she delivered a master class posting the best time to score her 96th World Cup victory, 83rd Slalom podium, 59th Slalom victory, and 6th Slalom win of the season.
-Shiffrin finished 1.24 seconds ahead of Ljutic and 1.34 seconds over Gisin.
+In the second run, in a technical and turny course setting, she delivered a master class, posting the best time to score her 96th World Cup victory, 83rd Slalom podium, 59th Slalom victory, and 6th Slalom win of the season.
+Shiffrin finished 1.24 seconds ahead of Ljutic and 1.34 seconds ahead of Gisin.

 Comments